PrestaShop/prestashop.github.io/news/_posts/2021-05-31-prestashop-1-7-8-0-beta-release.md

 - **The possibility to replace an image**

-It avoids the user to remove and add an image then assign the image to the product.
+It allows the user to avoid having to remove then add then re-assign an image.

 - **A new pagination on the  list of combinations**